We

 he gets inside, finding both the staircase

-and the evil elevator.
+and the evil elevator just as he saw it.
 Elsewhere, Jennifer wanders

 around the library, finds an old tome and